uidaholib/spec-lumber/_posts/2022/2022-09-29-who-were-the-women-in-winr.md

 {% include feature/digital-image.html collection="winr" objectid="winr_032" %}

-Photograph of women participants from the 1989 Educating Forest Technicians into the 21st Century International Conference (left) and photograph of all participants at the same conference.
+Photograph of women participants from the 1989 Educating Forest Technicians into the 21st Century International Conference (left) and photograph of all participants at the same conference (right).

 {% include feature/digital-image.html collection="winr" objectid="winr_033;winr_034" %}